Priyansh5893/k8s-multi-tier/README.md

 # rsvpapp
-RSVP app by RSVP Hemant Kumar Bajaj
+RSVP app by RSVP Priyansh
 ## Credits
 Thanks to [Anand Chitipothu](https://twitter.com/anandology) for helping us with the application development.